 OTHER SAFETY TIPS FOR RUNNERS

 We require that all teams follow traffic laws.
 It is required that runners run against traffic.
 Running against traffic ensures better visibility for automobiles, cyclists, and runners.
-Whether they are training for The Pony Express Relay Race or any other race, runners should wear a reflective vest, headlamp, and blinking LED taillight if they are running at night.
+Whether they are training for Spaceport America Relay Race or any other race, runners should wear a reflective vest, headlamp, and blinking LED taillight if they are running at night.
 Listening to music with headphones while running can be dangerous.
 Runners need to be alert and aware of their surroundings at all times.
 We encourage runners who do run to music to listen without any headphones or just use one earpiece.
 It’s a good idea to carry a cell phone while running and runners should always carry their ID while running.
 This helps authorities respond quickly if there is an accident.
 An ID tag which states medical conditions/history is also extremely useful.